junxit/us-congress-bills-117/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Forced Arbitration Injustice Repeal Act” or the “FAIR Act”.
+This Act may be cited as the “Forced Arbitration Injustice Repeal Act of 2022” or the “FAIR Act of 2022”.

 ## § 2.
 Purposes